|

 The proton-proton cycle goes about 10 to 20 times faster

-Conversely, at lower temperatures, such as in the core of the Sun (indicated by the vertical black line), the proton-proton cycle doesn't produce as much energy as at higher temperatures, but the carbon cycle produces so little energy, that it doesn't count at all.
-As a result, we say that lower-Main-Sequence stars, like the Sun, use the proton-proton cycle of hydrogen burning, and higher-Main-Sequence stars use the CNO or carbon cycle.
-But in both cases, the actual fuel is hydrogen, and the net result of "burning" the hydrogen is the same.
+Conversely, at lower temperatures such as in the core of the Sun (indicated by the vertical black line), the proton-proton cycle doesn't produce as much energy as at higher temperatures, but the carbon cycle produces so little energy that it doesn't count at all.
+As a result we say that lower-Main-Sequence stars like the Sun use the proton-proton cycle of hydrogen burning, and higher-Main-Sequence stars use the CNO or carbon cycle.
+But in both cases the actual fuel is hydrogen, and the net result of "burning" the hydrogen is the same.

 The temperature sensitivity of the proton-proton cycle is relatively low (increasing about 3% for each 1% increase in temperature), while that of the carbon cycle is high (increasing about 30% for each 1% increase in temperature).
-As a result, at "low" temperatures (less than about 16 MK for stars with compositions like the Sun), the carbon cycle produces insignificant amounts of energy, in comparison to the proton-proton cycle, and can be essentially ignored; while at "high" temperatures (more than about 16 MK), the carbon cycle produces so much energy that the proton-proton cycle can be essentially ignored.
-It is important to remember that in both cases, four hydrogen atoms are turned into one helium atom, and 0.7% of the original mass of hydrogen is converted to energy.
-Although the method of doing this affects the structure of a star's core, it does not change the fact that only hydrogen is used as a fuel, in the cores of all Main Sequence stars. |
+As a result, at "low" temperatures (less than about 16 MKelvins for stars with compositions like the Sun) the carbon cycle produces insignificant amounts of energy in comparison to the proton-proton cycle, and can be essentially ignored; while at "high" temperatures (more than about 16 MKelvins) the carbon cycle produces so much energy that the proton-proton cycle can be essentially ignored.
+It is important to remember that in both cycles four hydrogen atoms are turned into one helium atom, and 0.7% of the original mass of hydrogen is converted to energy.
+Although the method of doing this conversion strongly affects the structure of a star's core, it does not change the fact that only hydrogen is used as a fuel in the cores of all Main Sequence stars.